PerfectlySoft/PerfectDocs/guide/deployment-Docker.md

 # Docker Deployment

-This guide contains steps which will allow you to derive your own Docker image for your Swift + Perfect application.
+This guide contains steps which will allow you to derive your Docker image for your Swift + Perfect application.
 This particular guide is for deriving from the *perfect2-swift20160620-ubuntu1510* image, which contains:

 * Ubuntu 15.10
 * Swift development snapshot 2016-06-20 (prior to Swift 3 being released)